FREQUENTLY ASKED QUESTIONS:

 Q. What is Lion Fund?

-A. Lion Fund is Columbia's oldest undergraduate-run real money investment fund.
+A. Lion Fund is Columbia's oldest undergraduate-run investment fund.
 We manage our own and alumni capital and seek to produce superior risk-adjusted returns in the public markets through our value-oriented research process.
 Additionally, we have a focus on member education and hold workshops and presentations exclusive to our members.

 Q. What is the application process like for Lion Fund?